 [IETF RFC 4572] also defines the use of the “setup” and “connection” attributes defined by [IETF RFC 4145] to determine which of the endpoints initiate the DTLS handshake.

 The support of DTLS in H.323 follows the same basic flow as described by [IETF RFC 4145].
-That is a call signaling association is established between peer endpoints.
+That is a call signalling association is established between peer endpoints.
 The endpoints then exchange information regarding the media capabilities, transport and specific DTLS capabilities.
+They also indicate any DTLS extensions.
+For example the use of DTLS for SRTP keying is indicated via a “use_srtp” extension.
 If the endpoints agree to use DTLS then they perform a DTLS handshake to initiate and authenticate a data stream.
 The endpoints use the fingerprint information to verify the authentication certificates provided in the DTLS handshake.
 If the certificates are verified then the data flows.
 This is illustrated in figure 1 below: